Crowd Counting Considering Network Flow Constraints in Videos: Quadratic Programming Model

-In order to simplify the $KKT$ linear system, we analyze the constraints on lagrangian multiplies.
-These equations are independent with other valuables, and each of them is related to an arc of graph $D$.
+In order to simplify the KKT linear system, the constraints on Lagrange multipliers are analyzed.
+The equations in (10) are independent with other valuables in (7), and each of them is related to an arc of graph $D$.

 Let $\lambda_S^+=-\mu$ and $\lambda_T^-=\mu$, and set $\bar{A}$ be the union set of $A$ and $\{ \langle S,T\rangle\}$.
 Then equations \eqref{eq-lag} can be unified as equation \eqref{eq-lagmulti}.